Sign-in to Account

 *Limited time offer.
 Offer available to new customers only who use the link provided in this email.
 Offer is not available through other channels or with any other offers.
 Requires a minimum 12-month Service Agreement with an Initial Treatment and a minimum of 4 Standard Treatments.
 Cancellation during the Initial Term requires payment to Aptive of the discount received up to $199.
 Gift card fulfilled by TangoCard under its Terms of Service within 90 days after the Initial Treatment.
 Gift cards can be redeemed for credit with Amazon, Apple, Best Buy, Delta, Nike, Home Depot, or Visa.

-About Aptive Environmental:
+About Aptive Pest Control:

-One of the fastest-growing pest control companies in North America, Aptive Environmental provides services to customers in 34 states across the United States.
-Since its launch in 2015, Aptive Environmental has quickly become the 5th largest pest control company nationally and is ranked #1 Pest Control Company on Best Company.
+One of the fastest-growing pest control companies in North America, Aptive Pest Control provides services to customers in 34 states across the United States.
+Since its launch in 2015, Aptive Pest Control has quickly become the 5th largest pest control company nationally and is ranked #1 Pest Control Company on Best Company.
 Aptive is also a proud member of the EPA’s Pesticide Environmental Stewardship Program and has partnered with the United Nations Foundation’s “United to Beat Malaria” to help stop the spread of Malaria transmitted by mosquito bites.
 To learn more, visit www.AptivePestControl.com or find the company on Facebook (@AptiveEnvironment), Twitter (@Go_Aptive), Instagram (@Aptive.Environmental), or LinkedIn (@AptiveEnvironmental)

 About United to Beat Malaria